utmapp/utmapp.github.io/_pages/install.md

 ## AltStore

-The recommended way is to use [AltStore][4] which manages the re-signing and updates automatically.
+The recommended way is to use [AltStore][4] which manages re-signing automatically.

+### AltStore Repository

+Note: at this time, 3rd party repos require a beta of AltStore which is available only to the developer's Patreon supporters.
+When installing from the repository, you can recieve update prompts from AltStore.

 1. Install [AltStore][4]
 2. Add the source: **https://alt.getutm.app**
 3. Download UTM from AltStore

-*Note: at this time, 3rd party repos require a beta of AltStore which is available only to the developer's Patreon supporters.*
+### AltStore Sideloading

+For non beta-testers, the public release of AltStore lacks the ability to add repositories and check updates but can still manage re-signing automatically.

+1. Install [AltStore][4]
+2. Download the [latest IPA release][1] on your device
+3. Open the IPA with AltStore

 ## Manual Install